 Baklava is a layered pastry dessert prepared using filo pastry, filled with chopped nuts and sugared using syrup or honey.
-It is not traditionally a Bosnian dish but can be seen enjoyed throughout the country.
+It is not traditionally known as a Bosnian dish but is still popular throughout the country.

 It is believed that the Ottomans were the ones who introduced this dessert to Bosnia and Herzegovina.
 Apart from Bosnia, baklava is popular in Turkish, Iranian and Arab cuisines, and in other countries of the Levant and Maghreb, accompanied by the South Caucasus, Balkans and Central Asia.

 A burek is a stuffed pie prepared using a thin, flaky dough like filo.
 Common fillings include meats, cheese, spinach or potatoes.
 They are generally baked, but many variations are fried.
 It is occasionally sprinkled with sesame or nigella seeds, and one can consume it both hot or cold.

 Consumed as a snack or as part of any meal of the day, burek is traditionally rolled in a spiral and sliced into portions for serving.
 The pie containing cottage cheese is known as sirnica whereas the one with spinach and cheese as its filling is called zeljanica, and the one with potatoes are called krompiruša.
 Burek is originally from Turkey but is widely relished in Bosnia and Herzegovina.